ztefn/gse-haguichi-indicator/README.md

 # Haguichi Indicator for GNOME Shell

-Let's you control [Haguichi](https://haguichi.net) directly from the system status area in GNOME Shell.
+Lets you control [Haguichi](https://haguichi.net) directly from the system status area in GNOME Shell.

 ## Screenshot